 Areas that require priority and intensive improvement have been designated as fireproof zones, based on the development program proposed by cities that are going the extra distance in their initiatives, including actively working to raise awareness among local residents.
 Within these areas, renovation subsidies are provided, and property tax and city planning tax exemptions are offered, to promote the fireproofing of buildings.
 Moreover, fireproofing of urban areas is strongly promoted by supporting city initiatives for system enhancements and provision of know-how.
-By 2020.
-Aiming to "protect urban areas from being burned" in conservation areas (the goal is to achieve (\ 70%) of noncombustible areas), and we are working on 53 districts in approximately 3,200 ha (updated on April 31, 2019).
+Efforts are underway in 52 zones, covering approximately 3,350 hectares (as of April 2021), with the goal of increasing the noncombustible area ratio (\) to at least 50% and 70% in all development areas by FY2025 and FY2030, respectively.